 It is essential to remove unnecessary features from the dataset before training DL classifiers.
 Features-based classification improves performance and reduces model execution time.

-Feature selection was performed after reading the data in Pandas (python data analyze package) data frame.
-For categorical string data columns, preprocessing was done by converting them into categorical numeric data columns.
-The categorical numerical data is described as 0 (negative assertion) or 1 (positive assertion).
-The missing value of numeric data points was filled by calculating the mean value of the column of the respecting attribute.
-10 attributes (rbc, pc, pcc, ba, htn, dm, cad, appet, pe, and ane ) had the missing values in the categorical numeric column and those attributes were removed by python coding.
-Because the missing values in the categorical column cannot be handled as there is no method to fill those values.
-Moreover, these missing values can affect the prediction results and accuracy of the classifier model.
-The data set with 14 attributes (out of 24) was selected for the analysis.
-Then the final dataset was transformed with MinMaxScaler for normalization and adjusted for modeling [25].

-C. RESEARCH METHODOLOGY

-In this study, data was collected from the UCI Machine learning repository.
+Feature selection was performed CFS, RFE, Lasso and Boruta after reading the data in Pandas (python data analyze package) data frame.
+In addition, WFS issue

+CFS

+CFS is an algorithm that selects features based on attribute rankings.
+Based on the correlation heuristic assessment function [28].
+CFS determines the rank of the attribute subset.
+The function employs an approach that generates two class labels, one associated with class and one not, and picks only correlated label class characteristics.

+RFE

+RFE is a wrapper-type feature selection method.
+RFE works by exploring a subset of features by beginning with all features in the training dataset and successfully eliminating features until the required number remains.
+This is done by fitting the provided machine learning algorithm utilized in the core of the model, ranking features by significance, removing the least important features, and re-fitting the model.

+Lasso

+Lasso Regression is a regularized linear regression in which an L1 penalty is applied.
+This has the effect of lowering the coefficients for input factors that have no substantial impact on the prediction task.
+This L2 penalty allows some coefficient values to go to zero, essentially eliminating input variables from the model and providing a kind of automatic feature selection.

+Boruta

+Boruta is a feature selection algorithm.
+Precisely, it operates as a wrapper algorithm over Random Forest.
+Boruta uses an all-relevant feature selection approach where it collects all features which are in certain conditions important to the result variable.

 After collecting the data from the UCI repository, the adjusted values of the model parameters were defined.
-Then the dataset was randomly divided into a training set (80%) and a validation or test set (20%)
+Then the dataset was randomly divided into a training set (80%) and a validation or test set (20%).
 We selected the parameters of the maximum average performance to build the model.
 Seven deep learning algorithms were implemented and customized to fit the model with the dataset and find the best fit to perform the analysis We applied input and output layers, different activation functions, and different parameters for model compiling and fitting.
 For ANN, we used hidden layers where the activation function; Rectified Linear Unit (ReLU), and sigmoid were used in input/hidden and output layers respectively.
 In the case of GRU and bidirectional GRU, 4 layers of DL models which contain 50 units each were used with 20 % dropout for handling and overfitting.
 Similarly, 2 layers of DL models which contain 50 units each were implemented with 20% dropouts for handling overfitting in LSTM and, Bidirectional LSTM